 If you work with a private agency, you may be charged fees.

 If you are new to the process, it is highly recommended that you attend an information session.
 During an information session, details of the requirements to foster and adopt are discussed.
 Families also receive additional information on the foster care and adoption programs and the approval process.

-Also, you can contact one of the private adoption agencies (40 KB PDF) that Georgia Dept. of Human Services has entered into contracts with for the purpose of providing adoption services for children who meet the State’s definition of special needs.
+Also, you can contact one of the private adoption agencies (79 KB PDF) that Georgia Dept. of Human Services has entered into contracts with for the purpose of providing adoption services for children who meet the state’s definition of special needs.

 Para información de contacto de agencias que podrán ayudarle en español, por favor, seleccione su condado y llamarlos (in English).